travis-ci/docs-travis-ci-com/user/gui-and-headless-browsers.md

 You can run test suites that require GUI (like a web browser) on Travis CI.
 The environment has `xvfb` (X Virtual Framebuffer) and Firefox installed.
 Roughly speaking, `xvfb` imitates a monitor and lets you run a real GUI application or web browser on a headless machine, as if a proper display were attached.

 Use `-a` option to `xvfb-run` so that it selects a free display automatically and starts the server.
-Do not start `xfvb` manually, this will cause problems with concurrent runs of `xfvb-run`.
+Do not start `xvfb` manually, this will cause problems with concurrent runs of `xvfb-run`.

 ### Configuring xvfb screen size and more